Raphael-Boichot/Game-Boy-chips-decapping-project/README.md

 **Decapping and images made by [Raphaël BOICHOT](https://github.com/Raphael-Boichot), most of the chips donated by [Dorian](https://github.com/dori4n), others from the author personnal collection.
 Please credit authors.**

 The silicon dies were extracted from epoxy matrix by dipping chips in boiling 70% nitric acid until no red fumes degases from the beaker.
 The black residuals at the end of reaction were removed with 1-2 minutes treatment in water with ultrasonic bath.
-After rincing with lot of deionized water, dies were finally gently cleaned with isopropanol and a cotton bud to remove any dust and residue before imaging with professional equipment.
+After rincing with lot of deionized water, dies were finally gently cleaned with isopropanol and a cotton bud to remove any dust and residue before imaging with a very expensive and powerfull microscope.

 I definitely do not recommend doing the process if you are not a skilled chemist (or a skilled [Furrtek](https://github.com/furrtek)).
 You will probably need some safety equipment (fumehood and individual protection against strong acids) but who cares.
 Doing the process bare hand in a backyard with a cooking plate is still a possible option if you like the thrill of danger.
 Also, depending on which happy democraty you belong to, just attempting to buy 70% nitric acid will introduce you into some embarrassing government databases.